 Individuals applying for a student visa should make note of the following steps:

-Sign the front page of your I-20 or DS-2019 and contact the nearest U.S. Embassy or Consulate for an F-1 or J-1 student visa appointment.
+Sign the front page of your I-20 and contact the nearest U.S. Embassy or Consulate for an F-1 student visa appointment.

 Pay the SEVIS I-901 Fee.

 All individuals applying for a student visa pay the SEVIS I-901 Fee.
 Information about the fee is available online on the SEVIS Web site.
 You may either complete the form and pay online or download and mail in the printed form and fee payment.
 The SEVIS I-901 fee payment receipt (or a printout of your online fee payment page) will serve as proof of payment.

 Obtain and complete a student visa application form.

 This form is available at the information counter of the Embassy/Consulate or online.
 Please note any fees you need to pay and have these fees with you when you visit the Embassy/Consulate.

 Visit the U.S. Embassy/Consulate or follow the mailing instructions given by the Embassy or Consulate to apply for a student visa.
 Along with the completed visa application, you must also bring or mail the following items: